-Further guidance in this area can be found in the RICS guidance note Conflicts of interest for members acting as dispute resolvers, which includes a hierarchy of conflicts with examples under each category.
-Adjudicators should have regard to this professional statement, as well as being familiar with case law on conflicts of interest and bias.
+Further guidance in this area can be found in RICS' Conflicts of interest, which includes a hierarchy of conflicts with examples under each category.
+Adjudicators should have regard to this professional standard, as well as being familiar with case law on conflicts of interest and bias.